• Menu

 vineyards with mount etna in the background and a cloudy sky above

-Alongside (mini) hiking Mount Etna, I had also wanted to visit one or two of the local Etna wineries, to go deep into the local wine making tradition in Sicily.
-I identified one particular winery and called them to arrange.
-Zumbo Vini winery, run by two sisters, Erica and Ramona, is located on the northern slopes of Etna, an area known to have some of the best terroir (growing conditions) in all of Sicily.
+Alongside (mini) hiking Mount Etna, I had also wanted to visit one or two local Etna wineries, to go deep into local wine making tradition in Sicily.
+I identified one particular winery and called them to arrange – Zumbo Vini winery – run by two sisters, Erica and Ramona, is located on the northern slopes of Etna, an area known for some of the best terroir (growing conditions) in all of Sicily.

 I was told that a visit to their winery wouldn’t be possible, due to one of Sicily’s most prestigious wine festivals taking place that same weekend.
 Instead, they encouraged me to come along and meet up with them in person at the festival.
-I’m all for following local recommendations, so I jumped in my little hire car (the missus was driving) and set out to find the Contrade dell’Etna festival.
+I’m all for following local recommendations, so we jumped in our little hire car and set out to find the Contrade dell’Etna festival.
 After a 30 minute drive inland, we found it among the grounds of a lovely Sicilian golf club, Il Picciolo Etna Golf Resort & Spa.

-On entry I paid 35 EUR for a day ticket.
-The stalls were set up like any food and drinks market, with each individual local producer chatting away with interested winos while pouring them generous samples.
-There were also several food stands serving up hungry winos local specialties, such as the famed Sicilian street food snack, Arancini, which by the way, is perfect for such an event as the dense rice really helps to soak up that booze.
+Entry cost 35 EUR for a day ticket.
+The stalls were set up with local producers chatting away with interested winos, all while pouring them generous samples.
+There were several food stands serving up hungry visitors various local specialties, such as the famed Sicilian street food snack, Arancini (which, by the way, is perfect for such an event as the dense rice helps to soak up the booze!).

 a collage of my etna vineyard, arancini, some bottles of wine and some people sitting on hay bails at a wine festival